reckels/RestApiPractice/README.md

 # RestApiPractice

-This is a practice repo to set up a Spring Boot REST Api.
+This is a repo to practice setting up a Spring Boot REST Api.